shreyashankar/bazarre/README.md

 * TODO: figure out how to make layout of pages better
 * TODO: integrate database
 * TODO: jump from page 0 to 1 or 2 based on availability
 * TODO: put better text instead of dashboard
+* TODO: everything